Ronaldo-V/RV-Personal-Trainer-Website/README.md

 -  The goals of this site is inform users about the Personal Training business, general health and fitness knowledge and ultimately get them to sign up for PT sessions.
 The site should be easy to navigate through, consistent with design, as well as make users want to visit again.
 It should be aesthetically pleasing with all text being clear to read, all generating a good user experience.

 ### Design Choices:
-- The color scheme of the website as a whole:
+- The colour scheme of the website as a whole:
     - A black background with white text.
-This is to the match the color scheme of the logo design.
+This is to the match the colour scheme of the logo design.
     - Thick, curved white borders around the navigation and footer to show clear separation from them to the main content of the page.
     - Colourful images with all workout photos being outside in a park or garden as this will be the primary location of sessions.
 All of the images also to stand out more by having a dark background as opposed to having a light background.
     - Green text when hovering over links.
-This is a darker, more subtle and calmer shade of green which complements the vibrant photos, but more so represent the color of grass from parks.
+This is a darker, more subtle and calmer shade of green which complements the vibrant photos, but more so represent the colour of grass from parks.
 This is because most sessions are predominantly delivered in local parks.

 - The structure of the website:
     - As all good websites have, each page will have a navigation menu at the top of the page and a footer at the bottom of the page.
 This repetition is said to make user experiences better as users like it when a website has a common theme/layout, so that it then becomes quick and easy to learn and navigate through.